1. Introduction

 While Google Cloud can be operated remotely from your laptop, in this codelab you will be using Google Cloud Shell, a command line environment running in the Cloud.

-From the GCP Console click the Cloud Shell icon on the top right toolbar:
+From the Google Cloud Console, click the Cloud Shell icon on the top right toolbar:

 It should only take a few moments to provision and connect to the environment.
 When it is finished, you should see something like this:

 This virtual machine is loaded with all the development tools you'll need.
 It offers a persistent 5GB home directory, and runs on Google Cloud, greatly enhancing network performance and authentication.
-All of your work in this lab can be done with simply a browser.
+All of your work in this codelab can be done within a browser.
+You do not need to install anything.

 3. Functions Framework for .NET